How much should I save?

 It’s good to have an idea about what you want to do in your retirement, so you have a better idea of how much you might need to save to make that happen.

-The Retirement Living Standards have been developed by the Pensions and Lifetime Savings Association (PLSA).
+The Retirement Living Standards have been developed by Pensions UK.
 They're a useful way to help you picture what kind of lifestyle you want to have when you retire and give you an idea of much it might cost you, so you can plan how much you'll need to save.

 Related articles